"It's over": Video as Bobrisky's friend flies in to receive him from prison

-Video As Bobrisky’s Friend Flies From Dubia to Lagos to Receive Him From Prison: “Coming Out Bigger”
+Video As Bobrisky’s Friend Flies From Dubai to Lagos to Receive Him From Prison: “Coming Out Bigger”

 - Nigerian crossdresser Okuneye Idris Olanrewaju, aka Bobrisky, made waves on social media following reports of his yet-to-be-release